Shellowb/CC5212-project/README.md

 ## Goal
-The current project pursuit to get useful conclusions about the temperature analysis on earth through the time (months) and places (positions, longitude and latitude) over the globe.
-This project studies the tendencies of temperatures, per zone and detecting events and places that became or could become risky (mainly temporary).
+The current project pursuit is to get useful conclusions about the temperature analysis on earth through the time (months) and places (positions, longitude and latitude) over the globe.
+This project studies the tendencies of temperatures, per zone and detecting events and places that became or could become risky in a near future.

 ## Data
 We use [Climate Change: Earth Surface Temperature Data](https://www.kaggle.com/berkeleyearth/climate-change-earth-surface-temperature-data) dataset.